ACTOR

 The Analysis, Creation, and Teaching of Orchestration (ACTOR) Project is pleased to announce its third Timbre and Orchestration Summer School (TOSS 2025), scheduled for June 3-7 at McGill University in Montréal, QC, Canada.
 This edition will be linked with the Timbre and Orchestration in Popular Song (TOPS) Conference, see below for more details.

 Following the success of previous editions, TOSS 2025 continues to explore the multifaceted world of timbre and orchestration research, encompassing musicology, history, music theory, composition, cognitive neuroscience, and acoustics.
 This program targets graduate students (and advanced undergraduates), postdoctoral researchers, and early-career scholars involved in music-related research who have a strong interest in timbre and orchestration.
-Learn more about how to apply here; the application deadline is December 15th, 2024.
+Learn more about how to apply here; the application deadline has been extended to January 12th, 2025.

 Program Structure